ucsb-cs56-projects/cs56-utilities-password-generator/README.md

 cs56-Password-Generator
 =======================

-A file that creates random passwords with a given password length
+A program that creates a random password with a given length